Electroner/All_words_TXT/README.md

 In the repository are the compiled programs for windows and linux.
 Windows can Work with any filename while linux only with ES.txt

+## DICTIONARIES

+Every dictionary is in ascii format, all acents has been removed and every thing is capital.